nidza07/nidza07.github.io/QC-docs/general usage.md

 > Bob insulted me, ban him.

 Keep in mind that most problems with a particular individual can be resolved by simply blocking the person in question.
-In many cases, an intervention from the staff is not necessary.
+In many cases, intervention from the staff is not necessary.
 However, we are of course here in  case of repeating offenses, or if blocking the person becomes insufficient, for instance someone crashing your speech synthesizer or creating multiple accounts.

 //Todo: Probably consult the helpers for wording and general suggestions regarding this section.